Yuki Aino: Pro Wrestling Noah (2021–present)

 Due to TJPW being a promotion patroned by the CyberFight company, Aino competed in cross-over events held between the three promotions owned by it, those being TJPW, DDT and Pro Wrestling Noah.
 The first event of such kind was the CyberFight Festival 2021 from June 6, where she teamed up with Nodoka Tenma in a losing effort against Hyper Misao and Shoko Nakajima, and Hakuchumu (Miu Watanabe and Rika Tatsumi) in a three-way tag team match.
 At CyberFight Festival 2022 on June 12, she teamed up with Hyper Misao, Yuuri, Pom Harajuku and Haruna Neko in a losing effort against Nao Kakuta, Mahiro Kiryu, Moka Miyamoto, Arisu Endo and Kaya Toribami.

 Personal life

+Aino as one half of the Princess Tag Team Champions in January 2024.

 Aino is real life sisters with former "Bakuretsu Sisters" tag team partner Nodoka Tenma.
 She became sister-in-law with fellow professional wrestler Ryuichi Sekine after Tenma married him in late 2022.